 The Willett Children's Hospital Teen Board helps high school students bring joy to children in the hospital.
 Teens volunteer within the hospital and at community events to support the hospital.
 All Teen Board members are high school students in Savannah or the surrounding area and are at least 15 years old.
 Each teen makes a two-year commitment to be an active member of the Teen Board.
 The child life team supervises and organizes the program.
 For more information, call 912-350-9336.

 Teens Helping Others by Providing Entertainment (HOPE) is a program that benefits teenagers who are in the hospital.
 Through donations and fundraisers, Teens HOPE has been able to supply laptops, DVDs, an Xbox 360, and PlayStation 3 systems for use by teen patients.

 COPES stands for Community Outreach Program through Education and Support.
 The COPES for Kids program is a pre-K curriculum created to help teachers provide lessons about being in the hospital or going to the doctor.
 The goal of this program is to help children become more comfortable with doctors and hospitals and to teach them about taking care of their bodies.

 COPES for Kids consists of three medically themed teaching kits containing large and small group lesson plans, movement and music activities, equipment for learning centers, and themed books.
 The kits can be checked out or borrowed for use in individual classrooms.
 The medically themed kits include:

 COPES for Kids is available to all pre-K schools in the Savannah area.
 To learn more or reserve a kit for your classroom, call 912-350-9336.

-Songs for Kids Foundation This nonprofit foundation brings musicians to The Children's Hospital every month.
+This nonprofit foundation brings musicians to the Dwaine & Cynthia Willett Children's Hospital of Savannah every month.
 The music is a therapeutic intervention for the children.
 It encourages them to sing along, play an instrument, or create their own song.
 For more information, visit songsforkidsfoundation.org.